Computing leaky Lamb waves for waveguides between elastic half-spaces using spectral collocation: Results and Discussion

 Following these initial validations of the SCM results, we proceed with presenting two cases of single-mode excitation - one where both DISPERSE and SCM were able to retrieve the mode to be excited, and one where only SCM was able to obtain the relevant mode.
-The former provides confidence in the results of the FE model, which is subsequently used as a validation metric for our SCM in the latter case where DISPERSE results are not available.
 In each case, the excitation tonebursts were set to the same central frequency, and for the purposes of a narrowband excitation, the number of cycles in the excitation signal was increased to eleven.
 The size of the absorbing layers, and $dx$ were calculated accordingly at the central frequency.

-Fig. \hyperref[single-mode excitation scm and disperse]{\ref{single-mode excitation scm and disperse}a} shows the results from the excitation of a shear leaky mode, that is a mode that only radiates energy in both exterior domains purely in the form of shear waves, at $f=1.03$ MHz, which both DISPERSE and SCM were able to retrieve, as well as the relevant FE result from the post-processing of monitor signals from a monitor line placed horizontally at $y=5$ mm.
-The mode shape from our SCM, used for this excitation, is also shown in Fig. \hyperref[single-mode excitation scm and disperse]{\ref{single-mode excitation scm and disperse}b}, together with that of DISPERSE.
+Fig. \hyperref[single-mode excitation scm and disperse]{\ref{single-mode excitation scm and disperse}a} shows the results from the independent excitation of a leaky mode using FE modelling, at $f=1.03$ MHz and $c_{ph}=5.98$ m/ms, which both DISPERSE and SCM were able to retrieve.
+The FE results shown are from the post-processing of monitor signals from a monitor line placed horizontally at $y=5$ mm.
+As the phase velocity of the mode is between the transverse and longitudinal bulk wavespeeds of the exterior aluminium spaces, from Fig. \ref{Leaky regions}, this is in fact a shear-leaky mode, radiating energy in both exterior domains purely in the form of shear waves.
+To achieve this excitation and validate our method, mode shapes from the SCM were used and are displayed in Fig. \hyperref[single-mode excitation scm and disperse]{\ref{single-mode excitation scm and disperse}b}, where they can be seen to exponentially grow away from the waveguide.
+Alongside them, mode shapes from DISPERSE are also shown, demonstrating a pleasing concordance between the two methods in computing the mode shapes of the shear-leaky mode.

-Fig. \hyperref[single-mode excitation scm and disperse]{\ref{single-mode excitation scm and disperse}b} demonstrates good agreement between the mode shapes of the two methods (SCM and DISPERSE).
-Fig. \hyperref[single-mode excitation scm and disperse]{\ref{single-mode excitation scm and disperse}a} also shows that using the SCM data of Fig. \hyperref[single-mode excitation scm and disperse]{\ref{single-mode excitation scm and disperse}b} we were able to independently excite the same mode using FE modelling.